PratimaGurav/cellar-89/README.md

 # About

-Cellar 89 is an online webshop where you can find an extensive selection of quality wines from Italy, France and many other wine countries.
+Cellar 89 is an online webshop where you can find an extensive selection of quality wines from France, Italy and many other wine countries.

 # Target Audience